 When it came time to test the safety rating of the 2015 Honda Fit bumper, there were high hopes.
 Sure, the Fit was up against the infamously strenuous small overlap front crash test – a test known for destroying the dreams of many automakers.
 And yes – the Fit didn’t exactly have history on its side, with the 5 previous model years all receiving a “poor” safety rating.
 But that just meant something was bound to give.
+Surely, the redesigned 2015 Fit would fare better, right?

-The redesigned 2015 Fit's bumer would have to fare better than the last few years, right?
 Wrong.
 Very, very wrong … at least at first.
 Read on to find out why and what Honda is doing about it now.

 1. The 2015 Honda Fit Flunked Out of Safety School

 Instead of improving on previous model years, the 2015 Honda Fit’s front bumper failed the IIHS small frontal overlap test in a way that would make the Ford Pinto cringe.

 First, there was the issue of a steel bar, located inside the bumper, snapping and sending crash energy up towards the driver.
 This caused what the IIHS calls a “severe intrusion” of the driver area.
 Let’s face it, there’s no way to sugar coat that.

 On top of that intrusion, the steering column moved upward during the crash.
 Noting like adding insult to injury with a nice little uppcut from the steering wheel.

 If you’re surprised that a Honda product could do so poorly in a crash test, you’re not alone … that brings us to our second point.

 2. The Honda Fit Has a History of Front Bumper Problems

 For a company that so often toots its own safety horn, there’s a disturbing trend with the Honda Fit that was seemingly ignored.
 See if you can spot it: